srpatel/torneo-app/README.md

 - http://127.0.0.1:8000/redoc - Swagger
 - http://127.0.0.1:8000/docs - ReDoc

+### Database

+Database migrations are generated and applied using alembic.

+Create a migration (should be done alongside any commit which includes a model change):

+    python -m alembic revision --autogenerate -m "Description of change..."

+Apply the migrations:

+    python -m alembic upgrade head

+Tables are generated on app startup, to facilitate easier local dev, but migrations are not run automatically.
+I recommend applying migrations every time you pull.

 ### Deployment

 When deployed, the server needs a frontend to provide ssl certs.